vikator88/axpo-challenge/README.md

 ## Worker Loop Implementation

 The worker loop is managed by a background worker that continuously runs in a loop.
 In each iteration of the loop, a new task is created using `Task.Run()` to execute the use case asynchronously.
-After the task finishes, the worker sleeps for the specified duration defined in the configuration before running the next iteration.
+After the task is launched in background, the worker sleeps for the specified duration defined in the configuration before running the next iteration and create a new task.

 The code itself contains a commented-out implementation of the loop in a blocking execution, where sleep only occurs when the use case has finished.